GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 {% endAside %}

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/hlTa0Pu0GRSTt1yuantk.svg", alt="The total download size of requests", width="705", height="450" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/2oSUzbdlzdwgvsgeRQr6.png", alt="The total size of transferred and loaded resources.", width="800", height="428" %}

-**Figure 31**.
-The total download size of requests

 See [View the uncompressed size of a resource][25] to see how large resources are after the browser uncompresses them.

 ### View the stack trace that caused a request {: #initiator-stack-trace }

 When a JavaScript statement causes a resource to be requested, hover over the **Initiator** column to view the stack trace leading up to the request.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/tAENLxUdEAUkxHpAysBL.png", alt="The stack trace leading up to a resource request", width="800", height="455" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/x4z1d0vaP4Copn4Bqb4R.png", alt="The stack trace leading up to a resource request.", width="800", height="439" %}

-**Figure 32**.
-The stack trace leading up to a resource request

 ### View the uncompressed size of a resource {: #uncompressed }

-Click **Use Large Request Rows**
-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/lvgZdF4HI4aDB451wS5G.png", alt="Use Large Request Rows", width="28", height="20" %}
-and then look at the bottom value of the **Size** column.
+Check **Settings** {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/9gzXiTYY0nZzBxGI6KrV.svg", alt="Settings.", width="24", height="24" %} > **Use large request rows** and then look at the bottom value of the **Size** column.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/OkTz8xZwi0zVh2GWltnE.png", alt="An example of uncompressed resources.", width="800", height="478" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/na2zXsl9y3f8FqYcdMsT.png", alt="An example of uncompressed resources.", width="800", height="500" %}

-**Figure 33**.
-The compressed size of the `jquery-bundle.js` file that was sent over the network was `30.9 KB`, whereas the uncompressed size was `86.3 KB`
+In this example, the compressed size of the `www.google.com` document that was sent over the network was `43.8 KB`, whereas the uncompressed size was `136 KB`.

 ## Export requests data {: #export }